Anonymous social media trolls who abuse tennis players face being unmasked

 The abusers are often frustrated gamblers who vent their frustration, having lost a bet, on the players themselves.
 The abuse takes the form of cruel personal attacks on the player, their shape, their look or their skin colour.
 It often turns heavily racist and in some cases, involves physical threats.

-Technology and other cyber-security tools let us to identify online trolls in nearly every case we take on.
+Technology and other cyber-security tools let us identify online trolls in nearly every case we take on.
 We find that more and more internet companies are willing to comply with disclosure requests, which allows us to put bits of information together, until we get the full identifying information of the internet trolls and online abusers.